-There are many reasons to paint the interior of your home and with summer around the corner, why not use some inspiration from Dulux and Pantone for the latest colour trends?
-With more entertaining and relaxing on the cards, it is the perfect time to update the colour of your walls, in order to maintain and freshen up the house, while giving the rooms some extra depth and character.
-Our team of painters at SG Coatings have put together the latest colour trends from around the globe to provide some advice on selecting summer colours when painting the interior of your home.
+There are many reasons to paint the interior of your home.
+With summer around the corner, why not use some inspiration from Dulux and Pantone for the latest colour trends?
+With more entertaining and relaxing on the cards, it is the perfect time to update the colour of your walls.
+Maintain and freshen up the house, while giving the rooms some extra depth and character.
+Our team of painters at SG Coatings have put together the latest colour trends from around the globe.
+These trends should provide you with some advice on selecting summer colours when painting the interior of your home.

 Dulux Spring/Summer trends

-Dulux has launched their Spring/Summer colours for 2020 and the colour shades have been described as providing “conscious, smart living choices, without compromising on the beauty, warmth and texture that remains essential to creating a happy place.”
+Dulux has launched their Spring/Summer colours for 2020.
+These colour shades have been described as providing “conscious, smart living choices, without compromising on the beauty, warmth and texture that remains essential to creating a happy place.”

 The classic and natural colours can produce endless possibilities, working with both new or existing furniture and interior design.
 When cleverly used, the colours are bound to deliver a fresh, personal touch to your walls.

-Te Aroha is a natural and rejuvenating green colour that re-enforces a connection with nature, combining minimalistic tones with a colour that will stand out boldly.
+Te Aroha is a natural and rejuvenating green colour that re-enforces a connection with nature.
+The shade combines minimalistic tones with a colour that will stand out boldly.

 Grey Reflection is a light, industrial colour that provides simplicity yet depth and personality to the walls of your home.

 Time capsule is a neutral brown shade that can create a stunning space when applied with the correct textures and furniture.

 The Pantone Institute has recently listed the 2020 New York Fashion Week Colour Palette.
 It contains some colorful favorites amongst some seasonal core shades.
 Below we have listed some of our favorites that will really make your walls stand out.